timoxley/offset/Readme.md

 # offset

-  Get offset of a dom element within the viewport.
+  Get offset of a DOM Element or Range within the viewport.

 ## Installation